 - A) This report is organized into three sections: - 1.
 Section 1: Medicaid Drug Rebate Program - 2.
 Section 2: Assessment of Methods used to pull drug extracts - 3.
-Section 3: Annual Drug Rebate Summary - B) In Section 1: Medicaid Drug Rebate Program the Health Plan shall provide a monthly extract containing claims data on all covered outpatient drugs prescribed during the reporting period eligible for a refund under the CMS Medicaid Drug Rebate Program, excluding drugs subject to discount under the 340B drug pricing program. - The Health Plan shall provide the data elements described in "PDR_MLDF_DataFormat.xlsx." file in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 2.
+Section 3: Annual Drug Rebate Summary - B) In Section 1: Medicaid Drug Rebate Program the Health Plan shall provide a monthly extract containing claims data on all covered outpatient drugs prescribed during the reporting period eligible for a refund under the CMS Medicaid Drug Rebate Program, excluding drugs subject to discount under the 340B drug pricing program. - The Health Plan shall provide the data elements described in "PDR\MLDF\DataFormat.xlsx." file in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 2.
 The Health Plan shall complete the data extract file in the report template. - 3.
 The Health Plan shall ensure this extract excludes all drugs that are subject to discounts under the 340B drug pricing program.

-- 4. The Health Plan shall ensure that units reported (num_of_units) for each drug is converted into the appropriate Rebate Units as required by this report. - C) In Section 2: Assessment of Methods used to pull drug extracts the Health Plans shall provide a quarterly attestation of the methods used to extract the data in Section 1.
+- 4. The Health Plan shall ensure that units reported (num\of\units) for each drug is converted into the appropriate Rebate Units as required by this report. - C) In Section 2: Assessment of Methods used to pull drug extracts the Health Plans shall provide a quarterly attestation of the methods used to extract the data in Section 1.
 These methods include: - 1.
 Did the Health Plan exclude 340B drugs from the extracts based on the list of covered entities published by HRSA or the 340B flag populated by contracted pharmacies? - 2.
-Did the Health Plan create a crosswalk to ensure all drug units are converted to the appropriate Rebate Units for the extract? - D) In Section 3: Annual Drug Rebate Summary the Health Plan shall provide an annual summary of all actual drug rebates received by two Rate Code Groups: ABD and FCE.
+Did the Health Plan ensure the units provided in the extract are the appropriate Rebate Units as defined for this report? - D) In Section 3: Annual Drug Rebate Summary the Health Plan shall provide an annual summary of all actual drug rebates received by two Rate Code Groups: ABD and FCE.
 The Health Plan shall not include any anticipated drug rebates in these totals. - E) In Section 4: Health Plan PBM Contracts the Health Plan shall provide DHS with additional information on the cost structure of their Pharmacy Benefits Manager contract.

-- A) DHS shall use the following KPIs to evaluate Health Plan performance. - Number of 340B drugs present in the Medicaid Drug Rebate Program extract - The Health Plan attested to excluding 340B drugs based on the list of covered entities published by HRSA or flagged by contracted pharmacies
+- A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
+Number of 340B drugs present in the Medicaid Drug Rebate Program extract - The Health Plan attested to excluding 340B drugs based on the list of covered entities published by HRSA or flagged by contracted pharmacies

-- 3. The Health Plan provided a crosswalk of how it converted unit amounts to the appropriate Rebate Units for the extract - 4.
-Number of Rebate Units present in the Medicaid Drug Rebate Program extract that were not converted.
+- 3. The Health Plan attested to ensuring the units provided in the extract are the appropriate Rebate Units - 4.
+Percent of Rebate Units present in the Medicaid Drug Rebate Program extract that were not converted